nigaur/nigaur.github.io/README.md

-# Hi, You have reached GitHub website of Nitin Gaur!
+# Hi, You have reached GitHub homr of Nitin Gaur!

 ## Visit my AI-Enginer-Toolkit repo and add a star!
 [AI-Engineer-Toolkit](https://github.com/nigaur/ai-engineer-toolkit/)